Last Updated on April 6, 2022 by Anne-Marie

 (If you're making a sugar-free cookie, use non-sweetened milk.)

 Egg: make this a no eggs cookies recipe by using an egg substitute, like Follow Your Heart Vegan Egg or Bob's Red Mill Egg Replacer.

-You can also freeze these cookies.
 This is ideal for those of you who love to bake in batches for big events.
-Or just found you made too much and don't want to eat all the cookies.

 Just store in Ziploc freezer bags with the air pressed out to prevent freezer burn.
 (Remember to date and label your container or bag.)

-Cookies will be fine frozen for up to 3 months.
+Cookies can be frozen for up to 3 to 4 months.

 More cookie recipes